deepakg/deepakg.github.io/_posts/2019-09-28-nim-in-action-errata.markdown

              hybrid
 ```

 The default selection for package type is `library` but if you select `binary`, the nimble file you get will already have a bin = @["Tweeter"] entry.
-Also, nimble now creates src/Tweeter.nim for you with some example code in it which is different from lowercase tweeter.nim that you create by hand in the book.
+Also, nimble now creates src/Tweeter.nim for you with some example code in it.
+This is different from lowercase tweeter.nim that you create by hand in the book.

+To avoid cognitive dissonance while following along with the book, here is what I did:

+- renamed Tweeter.nim to tweeter.nim
+- changed the auto-generated line `bin = @["Tweeter"]` to what's in the book, i.e. `bin = @[tweeter]`.

+With these changes, I was able to use the nimble command exactly as it is in the book: `nimble c -r src/tweeter` and move forward.